Exploring New Ways of Narrating Toxic Bodies and Landscapes.

 May 6-7, 2021, Rachel Carson Center for Environment and Society, Ludwig Maximilian University Munich, Germany.

-Confirmed keynote speakers as part of the annual Rachel Carson Center Tandem Lecture are Kate Brown (Massachusetts Institute of Technology, Cambridge MA.) and Natascha Sadr Haghighian and Ashkan Sepahvand (Institute for Incongruous Translation).
+Confirmed keynote speaker as part of the annual Rachel Carson Center Tandem Lecture is Kate Brown (Massachusetts Institute of Technology, Cambridge MA.).

 Submissions by December 11, 2020.